This is the blog of Judi B – your on-call personal assistant.

 Try as we might, it’s sometimes hard to stay on top of our clutter.
 And sometimes the piles seem to grow by themselves – just like a sourdough bread.

 Over the winter I became engaged in a few projects and neglected the organization of my office.
 Soon the piles were everywhere – blocking access to my studio work space and my desk.
 I gingerly hopped over them the way you would do hurdles in a track-and-field event – being very careful not to topple them.
 And then a few weeks ago I realized that if I didn’t do something the hurdles event would turn into a pole vault event.
-So I tackled the room as my major “project” for the week 0 using Feng Shui (which I am a bug fan of).
-Continue reading
+So I tackled the room as my major “project” for the week – using Feng Shui ( I have always been a big fan of this Eastern philosophy).
+Continue reading →

 I love the holidays because I take time to do what I want to do – without remorse.